Overview

 Minimum picks — 25

-You need to complete at least 25 picks before the requirement is met.
+You must complete at least 25 valid picks in each phase for the requirement to be met.

 Minimum pick size — 1% of the initial account size